Jose Garcia Player Props: Reds vs. Pirates

 Jose Garcia At The Plate

-- Garcia has two doubles, a home run and five walks while batting .224.
+- Garcia is batting .255 with two doubles, a home run and six walks.

-- Garcia has had a base hit in 10 of 17 games this season, and multiple hits once.
+- In 11 of 18 games this year (61.1%), Garcia has reached safely via hit, and that includes multiple hits twice.

-- In six games this season (35.3%), Garcia has picked up an RBI, including two games with multiple runs batted in.
+- In six games this year (33.3%), Garcia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored a run in seven of 17 games so far this season.
+- He has scored in seven of 18 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.